SAVE THE DATE: 7TH ANNUAL CRR19 TOUR ON JULY 26, 2025

 Organic Oneness is the proud fiscal sponsor and program partner for the Chicago Race Riot of 1919 Commemoration Project (CRR19) directed by Dr. Peter Cole and Dr. Franklin Cosey-Gay.

 CRR19 offers tours to provide education about the race riot of 1919 that has been hidden in traditional educational settings.
-Another goal of this initiative is to use dispersed public art to remember past atrocities and provoke conversations about their legacy.
-Inspired by Stolpersteine, an ongoing German project honoring Holocaust victims, CRR19 intends to create and install artistic markers, created by Firebird Arts, at each of the 38 locations where someone was killed in 1919. |
+A goal of this initiative is to use dispersed public art to remember past atrocities and provoke conversations about their legacy.
+Inspired by Stolpersteine, an ongoing German project honoring Holocaust victims, CRR19 intends to create and install artistic markers, created by Firebird Community Arts, at each of the 38 locations where someone was killed in 1919.

 |

-Get a glimpse of the annual event in these short recap videos.
-See community-building and healing in action!
+Get a glimpse of the annual event in these mini-documentary videos.

 See recap videos and pictures from each CRR19 community-building historic tour below.
 Each year, approximately 300 participants traveled through Bronzeville, Bridgeport, and surrounding neighborhoods to hear stories from historians and community leaders.
 The tours highlights key race riot areas as well as locations showcasing the resilience of the Black community, including the Chicago Defender, Chicago Bee, Ida B. Wells, and Victory Monument.